 A few tips to success, and you can soon be whipping up your own matcha latte in seconds.

 If you don’t have a milk frother, a blender creates a fully blended, creamy latte without any additional equipment.

 In my previous attempts to make this latte, I would whisk the matcha into the milk only to watch it settle to the bottom of the glass.
 The flavor was still there, but I was left with a grainy mess for the last few sips.
 Gross.
 Blending incorporates the matcha powder into the beverage as it’s much more vigorous than whisking.
 I know this is a small extra step, but totally worth it in making this beverage come to life.

 Alternatively, you can use a bamboo whisk which will fully incorporate the matcha.
 A regular whisk can work as well, but you’ll need to vigorously whisk up and down to fully incorporate.

 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!Print

 Iced Vanilla Matcha Latte!
 This creamy, dairy-free latte is perfect for hot summer days.
 Served over coconut milk ice cubes for a frosty treat PLUS a trick for blending matcha easily!

-- For a frosty treat, blend the same ingredients with the coconut milk ice cubes in a blender for a matcha frappuccino.
+For a frosty treat, blend the same ingredients with the milk ice cubes in a blender for a matcha frappuccino.